rexray/rexray/.docs/index.md

 ---
-`REX-Ray` delivers persistent storage access for container runtimes, such as Docker and Mesos, and provides an easy interface for enabling advanced storage functionality across common storage, virtualization and cloud platforms.
+`REX-Ray` delivers persistent storage access for container runtimes, such as Docker and Mesos, and provides an easy interface for enabling advanced storage functionality age, virtualization and cloud platforms.
 For example, here's how to list storage for a guest hosted on Amazon Web Services (AWS) with `REX-Ray`: